FFY00/rival310-re/README.md

   * Press all the buttons for 10s
   * Plug the device still pressing the buttons

 Now the LEDs should start blinking and you will be forced to update the firmware.
-Please note this **is not** a factory reset, it will only force the firmware to be updated.
+Please note this **is not** a factory reset, it will only forces the firmware to be updated.